Quality Improvement

 Process mapping symbols

 Once you have identified the improvements that need to be made you will want to develop your aims for the improvement work, and the measures you plan to use to understand if the aim has been met.
+Your improvement team should be involved in developing your logic model, measurement plan and driver diagrams.

 Resources: